 16.5.2 Reappointment files are prepared annually by probationary faculty and in the penultimate term year by professors of practice.
 They are primarily constituted from the materials that document achievement in the areas of teaching, research/creative activity, service, and outreach.
 The files are cumulative and must contain the appropriate documentation and executive reviews from all years leading to tenure and promotion decisions.
 The reappointment process is separate from that of tenure and promotion; however, untenured faculty members and professors of practice should be advised of the University’s tenure and promotion documentation requirements when assembling their materials for reappointment each year.

-16.5.3 Candidates for tenure and promotion must provide materials in accordance with the Documentation Request form that emanates from the office of the Senior Vice-Chancellor.
+16.5.3 Candidates for tenure and promotion must provide materials in accordance with the Documentation Request form that emanates from the office of the Executive Vice Chancellor and Chief Academic Officer.
 Although the request includes items within the following general categories, candidates must refer to the current Documentation Request form for the specific requirements and to specific guidelines described in their respective school governance documents.

 16.5.3.1 Professional summary and employment history.